R-Haensch/Video-Streaming-API/README.md

 ## Background

-For time constraint reasons this project is missing detailed tests.
+For time reasons this project is missing detailed tests and a detailed implementation.
 I implemented a model controller structure to cleanly seperate the logic.
 Furthermore DB access is handeled by the repository classes and the service classes to handle business logic.
 I choose MongoDB for flexibility and speed in accessing Video files directly.
+I worked on master since the project size / team size did not demand it.
+Passwords are purposely not generated

 ## Install